-- Ensure associates have a full view of their customer profiles so they can take orders on the spot without asking the customer to fill in their information again
+- Ensure associates have a full view of their customer profiles so they can take orders on the spot without asking the customer to fill in their information again.

 Buy Online, Return in Store

-As online retail giants Amazon and Kohl’s have proven, consumers are demanding ways to buy online and return in store, which is mutually beneficial to shoppers and businesses.
+As online retail giants Amazon and Kohl’s have proven, consumers are demanding ways to buy online and return in-store, which is mutually beneficial to shoppers and businesses.
 For customers, they maintain the freedom to shop in their homes and receive refunds instantly, there are no return fees, and they can even exchange their items for another product.
-For companies, they receive more foot traffic and increase their brick-and-mortar sales opportunities while people are in-store.
+For companies, receive more foot traffic and increase their brick-and-mortar sales opportunities while people are in-store.
 Retailers can also easily save the sale by exchanging items when customers receive the wrong size or color.

 However, there are certainly challenges to this retail model from a business standpoint.
 Store associates don’t want to be constantly accepting returns because this will hurt their stores’ key performance indicators (KPIs).
 For example, time spent processing returns takes away from associates’ ability to sell or assist customers.

 If a retailer lacks integration with an e-commerce platform and a POS system, employees can’t easily access online order histories to process these returns.
 This issue prolongs the return process, leading to frustrated shoppers who want to be on their way but must wait until this information is confirmed.
 If you make customers wait too long, they can easily turn to one of your competitors.